asgardius/midori-school/README.md

 I had issues trying to make this game working  on Pinephone,  so i delayed touch controls implementation until this issue was solved.
 Android support for this game is not a priority for me, for this reason i suggest using a linux-first smartphone instead. remember that Google Play reviews any app update, so every android  release  will arrive a bit later than linux releases

-# Why Google Play release has its end of life planned at September 28 2026?
+# Why Google Play release is not longer being updated?

 Because i'm against this https://www.androidauthority.com/how-android-sideloading-restrictions-may-work-3595355/